-The Enterprise Console supports Controller upgrades (standalone and HA-pair) starting from 4.4.x and higher, to the latest version.
+The Enterprise Console supports standalone and HA-pair Controller upgrades.
 Use the following table to determine your course of action based on your circumstances:

-- Access the download.appdynamics.com site to download the Controller version.
+- Access the downloads portal to download the Controller version.

-- Use the Enterprise Console to upgrade from your existing Controller version to the Controller version you want.
+- Use the Enterprise Console to upgrade the Controller.